 The Masontown Trailhead on the Deckers Creek Rail-Trail includes restrooms in a 1907 Elkins Coal and Coke Building that is located on the hillside above the trail.
 In 2011, the Romanesque-style cut stone building was listed as a WV Endangered Property by the Preservation Alliance of West Virginia.
 Community partnerships and a long fund-raising campaign has made this idea into a reality, providing the first public restroom facility for the 19.5-mile rail-trail.

-In addition to restrooms, there are two trail parking areas, drinking fountain, vending machines, pedestrian/bike bridge, weather shelter, and way-finding signs.
+In addition to restrooms, there are two trail parking areas, drinking fountain, bike fix-it station, vending machines, pedestrian/bike bridge, weather shelter, and way-finding signs.

 The Masontown Trailhead Facility project is partially funded by a grant from the Federal Highway Administration’s Recreational Trails Program administered by the West Virginia Department of Transportation, Division of Highways.